The Renters’ Rights Act has become law, and implementation dates for each section are due to be announced shortly.

-Intended to provide tenants with greater protection, it will end Assured Shorthold Tenancies, which is the most common type of agreement when renting to private tenants.
+The Act will provide tenants with greater protection, and will end Assured Shorthold Tenancies, which is the most common type of agreement when renting to private tenants.

 You can read more about the Bill on the Government website here